 The fall is arguably the cutest time to visit Elora.
 It’s too cold to make the most of the river and the quarry, but we have a lot of beautiful trees!
 It’s the small town dream — you’ll feel like you’re in a Hallmark movie.
 Here are all the best things to do in Elora in the fall:

 Even before Elora went fully-famous in the recent years, some in-the-know Canadians would visit our humble little town to see its monsters.
-It’s not haunted or anything (except for the museum), but Tim Murton created a series of creatures that come to life every year during what’s now known as Monster Month, or the Twilight Zoo.
+It’s not haunted or anything (except for the museum, probably), but Tim Murton created a series of creatures that come to life every year during what’s now known as Monster Month, or the Twilight Zoo.

-Visit Some Local Artists on the Studio Tour
+Visit local artists on the Studio Tour

 The studio tour happens annually and usually falls (haha get it?) sometime in September or October.
 You get to visit the artists’ studios, which are often in their homes!
 It’s a great way to see why our local community is so famous for its art.
 It’s also a good opportunity to pick something up for your personal collection.